meme-farmer-studios/mc-memecoins/README.md

 copy memecoins-x.x.x.jar to your minecraft install folder (%appdata%/.minecraft/mods)
 play!

+## how to use
+currently, the memecoins are only obtainable through the creative menu or with /give <player> memecoins:memecoin

+## roadmap
+- stores
+- functioning economy

 ## credits
 neoforged team for their amazing mod template generator
 gemma nighy for helping me use this godforsaken language (java)